-With the Bay Area booming in the war-time economy, the energetic Gustave couldn't resist developing this prime property and in 1945 he built the largest market in the city.
-This was perhaps the first "supermarket."
 Gustave leased his newly built store to his sons Frank and Gustave, Jr. who operated the business with much success.
 In 1949, they ventured out of the city into the rapidly developing town of San Mateo where they opened and jointly operated a second store.
-Six years later, Frank bought out his brother and continued the expansion of the business by developing the Menlo Park store.
-In 1959, Frank accepted a very strong unsolicited offer for the San Francisco store.
+Six years later, Frank bought out his brother and continued the expansion of the business by developing a new store near the corner of Santa Cruz Avenue and University in Menlo Park.
+This location remains in operation today.
+In 1959, Frank accepted a very strong, unsolicited offer for the San Francisco store.
 In 1964, the San Mateo store was sold because of its limited size.
 This enabled Frank to concentrate all of his energies into creating what is now one of the nation's finest food stores.

-This state of the art facility has enabled the Draeger's to enhance their already famous culinary services by adding a sausage kitchen and smokehouse, fully equipped bakery and enlarged deli kitchens, the most advanced wine storage facilities, a full-service restaurant, a nationally known cooking school, a complete cookware and cookbook department, a Chinese take-out kitchen, full service floral department, and a party supply department.
 Never content to rest, the Draeger family is committed to constantly improving the products and services which they offer their discriminating clientele.
 To this end, they encourage their buyers to seek the finest specialty food products, their cooks to produce the best food possible, and their clerks to offer the friendliest service.
-From its humble beginnings as a store front deli to its proud new environment, Draeger's has never lost sight of its mission to provide the best in food, wine, and service, and the Draeger family's pledge is to continue this mission into the new millennium.
+From its humble beginnings as a store front deli to its proud new environment, Draeger's has never lost sight of its mission to provide the best in food, wine, and service.